bigandy/11ty-site/now/now.md

 date: 2017-01-01
 ---

-Last updated: 7 July 2019.
+Last updated: 2 December 2019.

 ## Life

-I'm living in Wallingford with my wife Marion and our two children Arthur, 4, and Emma, 13 months.
-I am learning to swim freestyle!
+I'm living in Wallingford with my wife Marion and our two children Arthur, 4, and Emma, 18 months.
+I am getting ready for Christmas and running more than before.

 ## Learning

-At the moment I am learning about Gatsby and Eleventy and serverless.
+At the moment I am learning about the newer aspects of React, including styled-components, and Next.js.

 ## Fitness

-Running and going to the gym, plus swimming two or three times a week as I am having freestyle swimming lessons.
-What's next?
-I'd like to be able to swim 10 lengths without stopping.
-Future far fetched goal is to swim 2.4 miles without stopping (Ironman distance) but that'll take a few more sessions;)
+Running and going to the gym, plus running two or three times a week.
+Now I am just happy to be running when I can and entering 10k and 5k races when I feel like it.
+In 2020 I want to enter some longer races (i.e. anything more than 13 miles).

 ## Family

-Marion is well although her company are restructuring so a bit of stress there.
-The kids are well, Arthur is going to start Primary School in September and has a couple of taster sessions for him to get used to the place.
-Arthur will go to France for 10 days with the grandparents (hoping they will take both kids next year!)
+Marion and the kids are well.
+Arthur started Primary School in September and is having a great time.
+Everyone is looking forward to the Christmas break.

 Credit for now page: [first seen on Derek Sivers now page](https://sivers.org/now)